srdtrk/cw-ica-controller/README.md

 ### Execute an interchain account transaction

-This contract provides two APIs to send ICA transactions.
-The `ExecuteMsg::SendCustomIcaMessages` and `ExecuteMsg::SendCosmosMsgs` messages are used to commit a packet to be sent to the host chain.
+`ExecuteMsg::SendCosmosMsgs` is used to commit a packet to be sent to the host chain.
+It accepts `cosmwasm_std::CosmosMsg`s to be sent to the host chain.
+(The contract then these messages to protobuf messages and sends them to the host chain.
+You can execute any custom message using `CosmosMsg::Stargate`.

-#### `SendCosmosMsgs` (recommended)
+#### `SendCosmosMsgs`

 In CosmWasm contracts, `CosmosMsg` are used to execute transactions on the chain that the contract is deployed on.
 In this contract, we use `CosmosMsg`s to execute transactions on the host chain.
 This is done by converting the `CosmosMsg`s to an ICA tx based on the encoding of the channel.
 The ICA tx is then sent to the host chain.
 The host chain then executes the ICA tx and sends the result back to this contract.

-`SendCosmosMsgs` is the recommended way to send ICA transactions in this contract.
 This execute message allows the user to submit an array of [`cosmwasm_std::CosmosMsg`](https://github.com/CosmWasm/cosmwasm/blob/v1.5.0/packages/std/src/results/cosmos_msg.rs#L27) which are then converted by the contract to an atomic ICA tx.

 ```rust, ignore
 pub enum ExecuteMsg {